MartinHeroux/spike2py/docs/source/pages/tutorials.rst

 Part 2.
 Inspect the tutorial dataset
 ------------------------------------
-`tutorial` represent a trial recorded with Spike2.
+`tutorial` represents a trial recorded with Spike2.
 By default, spike2py imports all of the channels present in the `.mat` file.
 These channels appear as attributes of our trial.

 Our tutorial dataset has six channels: